 Traditional Chinese dresses, silk garments, ornaments, luggage, toys, paintings, and Chinese arts & crafts are some of the other items you can find here.
 This market is adored by both the locals and the tourists alike because you can find an enormous selection of brand-name clothes (even large sizes), accessories, home furnishings, jewelry, and many more at reasonable prices.

 Eating food during or after shopping is a habit practiced all around the world.
-In the Stanley Market, you can choose between different Western and Chinese restaurants as well as many food stalls.
+In the Hong Kong Stanley Market, you can choose between different Western and Chinese restaurants as well as many food stalls.
 The market is very close to the seaside; so you can also find food alongside the coast for having a more enjoyable setting.

 Stanley is a town now, but in the olden days, it was just a village on the south coast of Hong Kong Island called Chek Chu Tsuen.
 This area used to be a major fishing port and it has been inhabited for centuries.
 Today, it functions as a great and prosperous small town, which houses the famous Stanley Market.

 Close to the market, you can find some temples that are worthy of a visit.
 The locals actively use these temples as places of worship.
-Because of the foot traffic, the market has brought to the town, the local worshipers are used to having tourists visiting the temples.
+Because of the foot traffic, the market has brought to the town, the local worshipers are used to having tourists visit the temples.
 So, it is quite normal for you to have some beautiful pictures there, but keep in mind that they are still considered holy by the locals and you need to remember that.

 The best time for visiting